Beside the Mountain

 • Almond butter (make your own!)

-• Natural peanut butter (fits on this list, however, as I am allergic we don't have it in our pantry)
+• Natural peanut butter (fits on this list, but I'm allergic, so I don't keep it in stock)

 • Tahini (sesame seed paste)